ayunav/Neverlate/README.md

 For more information, check out our [project proposal](https://github.com/ayunav/NeverLateApp/blob/master/NeverLateProjectProposal.md).

-Made by Charles Kang, Eric Sze and Ayuna Vogel for Access Code 2.2.
+Made by Ayuna Vogel, Charles Kang and Eric Sze for Access Code 2.2.